fmauch/catmux/README.md

 one central spot on a particular machine.

 ## Installation
-Catmux is a pure python package and as such it is installable via pip.
+Catmux is a pure python package and the installation via `pip3 install --user catmux` is recommended.

-After cloning this repository call `pip3 install --user .` in the repository's root directory.
+You can also install it by cloning this repository and calling `pip3 install --user .` in the repository's root directory.
+If you use this option, please be aware that some examples behave differently if you have installed catmux this way and are calling it from the repository directory.
+Calling them from outside the directory (e.g. after leaving via `cd`) is fine and should result in the same behavior as with the recommended installation method.

 ## Usage
 Currently, there is no full-blown documentation, but the example config file in `etc/example_session.yaml` gives a detailed insight on possible commands.

 ### Running the example the most simple way
-After installation, you can run a simple example by calling the following command from outside the repositories directory.
+After installation, you can run a simple example by calling the following command:
 ```
-# leave the repository, e.g. by calling 'cd'
 catmux_create_session $(python3 -m catmux.prefix)/share/catmux/example_session.yaml
 ```